Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-fire:{ .lg .middle } Sorcerer

+*Main article: [Sorcerer]*

-:   *"Sorcerers are natural spellcasters, drawing on inherent magic from a gift or bloodline."*
+> *"Sorcerers are natural spellcasters, drawing on inherent magic from a gift or bloodline."*

-:   A **sorcerer**, sometimes known as a sorceress if female, was a wielder of arcane magic that tapped into the Weave in ways bound only by their own willpower.[10]
+A **sorcerer**, sometimes known as a sorceress if female, was a wielder of arcane magic that tapped into the Weave in ways bound only by their own willpower.[10]
 Unlike most other arcane spellcasters, particularly the wizards they are often compared with, sorcerers had innate magical ability and were noted for their lack of study in obtaining such power

-**Sorcerous Origin**
+**Sorcerous Origin ^1st-level^**

 <div class="grid cards" markdown>